Math, Date/Time & utils (hApi unit)

 Safe_Div

-function performs division while ensuring that division by zero does not occur.
+Performs division while ensuring that division by zero does not occur.

 function Safe_Div(CONST Numerator, Denominator: Double): Double;